 Thank you for visiting AmeriCOM.org.
-We are committed to respecting your right to privacy and will protect it when you visit our website.
+We are committed to respecting your right to privacy and will protect it when you visit our website and our newsletters.

 Information stored and collected automatically

 AmeriCOM, the American Center for Optics Manufacturing, collects limited information about visits to our website.
 This information is used to measure the number of visitors to the various sections of our website and identify performance or problem areas.
 Authorized individuals may also use this information to help us develop the site, analyze patterns of usage, and to make the site more useful.
 We do not share or sell visitor data for the purposes of advertising, marketing, or any other commercial purpose.
 This information is not used for associating search terms or patterns of site navigation with individual users.
 The information that is automatically collected and stored concerning your visit includes:

 - the name of the domain from which you access the Internet

 - the date and time of your visit

 - the pages you visit on americom.org

 - your internet protocol (IP) address